Stela Grigoraș: Early life and education

 Grigoraș was born in Chişinău on 15 August 1968.
-She graduated from the Nicolae Testemițanu State University of Medicine and Pharmacy, with a degree in pediatrics.
+She graduated from the Nicolae Testemițanu State University of Medicine and Pharmacy, with a degree in paediatrics.
 In 1998, she was awarded a diploma in postgraduate medicine in Tel Aviv University of medicine.
 In 2002, she took a course in social work at the University of Östersund in Sweden.
 Later, she studied social policies, obtaining the title of Doctor of Sociology, at the Institute of Philosophy, Sociology and Law, at the Academy of Sciences of Moldova.

 Professional and political career

-Prior to entering the political arena, Grigoraș worked in the medical field, having the qualification of pediatrician and in the social field, being the president of the public association "Partnerships for every child".
+Prior to entering the political arena, Grigoraș worked in the medical field, having the qualification of paediatrician and in the social field, being the president of the public association "Partnerships for every child".
 Within this organization, it has implemented numerous projects focused on reforming the social protection system by reorganizing the residential childcare system, developing social services and promoting the right of every child to grow up in the family.
 In November 2015, she was elected President of the International Foster Care Organization.

-Grigoraș was appointed Minister of Labor, Social Protection and Family in January 2016.
+Grigoraș was appointed Minister of Labour, Social Protection and Family in January 2016.
 In July 2017, she was appointed Minister of Health, Labour and Social Protection.